 Autonomy (freezer): Time in days that a solar direct drive water-pack freezer can maintain the minimum capacity of fully frozen water-packs under low solar radiation conditions (e.g. rain).
-Autonomy is measured as described in E003/RF05.4-VP.4.

-Autonomy (refrigerator): Time in days that a solar refrigerator, or combined refrigerator and water-pack freezer, can maintain the vaccine load within the acceptable temperature range under low solar radiation conditions (e.g. rain).
-Autonomy is measured as described in E003/RF05-VP.4.
-Installation site autonomy is determined as described in E003/PV01 - Section 4.1.2.
-Freezing temperature (on walls/lining of vaccine compartment): For sensors placed in direct contact with the walls/lining of the vaccine compartment, freezing temperature is defined as any of the following conditions:
+Autonomy is measured as described in E003/RF05-VP.5 Autonomy (refrigerator): Time in days that a solar refrigerator, or combined refrigerator and water-pack freezer, can maintain the vaccine load within the acceptable temperature range under low solar radiation conditions (e.g. rain).
+Autonomy is measured as described in section 5.3.9 of this document.
+Installation site autonomy is determined as described in E003/PV01 - clause 4.1.2.
+Compartment humidity: The relative humidity (%) of the vaccine compartment of the appliance.